 Let’s walk through each option.

-This refers to the overall performance score assigned to each snapshot when it completes.
+This refers to the overall Best Practices Score assigned to each snapshot when it completes.
 This is perhaps the easiest metric to track.
 Assign a minimum value you would like to see (ideally based on your existing historical results), and if any snapshots from this build score under that number, the build will be marked as failed.

 Fail if above this number of critical defects